rsksmart/rsk-powhsm/ledger/fuzz/README.md

 And runs a primary fuzzer, coverage and `cores - 1` secondary fuzzers.

-The script uses the `env` file to read some `tcpsingers` arguments.
+The script uses the `env` file to read some `tcpsinger` arguments.
 See the `Modifying run parameters` title on this doc.

 # Coverage build